Mahmoudo7m370/python-automation-portfolio/README.md

 # Python Automation Portfolio

-Python scripts for automating Excel, CSV, and web data tasks — cleaning, merging, analyzing, and reporting.
+Python scripts and web tools for automating Excel, CSV, and web data tasks — cleaning, merging, analyzing, and reporting.

 Drop a messy spreadsheet in.
 Get a clean, professional report out.